This is our B moment. Our moment to be still…to be fed by the Word of God…to be grateful.

 God knew all of us before we were even in the womb; in fact, he knows every hair on the head of every person.
 Therefore, he certainly knows the exact spiritual deposit that we make every day when we improve the lives of others.

-When I turn to the Scriptures, I see this very clearly in the story of Abraham’s servant when he approached Rebecca for a drink of water.
-Not only did Rebecca make a trip to the well for him, but she made several more trips afterward to provide water for his camels.
-It was that act of kindness that turned Rebecca, a servant girl, into a woman who had servants of her own when she joined Abraham’s family.
+When I turn to the Scriptures, I see this very clearly in the story of Abraham’s servant when he approached Rebekah for a drink of water.
+Not only did Rebekah make a trip to the well for him, but she made several more trips afterward to provide water for his camels.
+It was that act of kindness that turned Rebekah, a servant girl, into a woman who had servants of her own when she joined Abraham’s family.

 Please share this reflection as others desire to be inspired.